Geet-George/JOANNE/.github/ISSUE_TEMPLATE/request-feature.md

+---
+name: Request a feature
+about: Describe the feature you'd like to have
+title: "[DATE]: [FEATURE NAME]"
+labels:
+assignees:
+---

 **What is the feature you'd like to request?
 Please describe.**
 ---
 Please give a clear and concise description of the potential feature.